Configuration

 The inorbit-connector framework uses Pydantic models for configuration, providing validation and type safety.

-The main configuration class is ConnectorConfig, which contains all settings for your connector.
+The main configuration class is ConnectorRootConfig, which contains all settings for your connector.
+It is a BaseSettings subclass (from pydantic-settings) that resolves INORBIT_* environment variables and reads config/.env at instantiation time.
 It includes a fleet field containing a list of RobotConfig entries.

-Connectors should subclass inorbit_connector.models.ConnectorConfig and define a connector_config field that contains the configuration for the connector.
+Connectors parametrize ConnectorRootConfig[T] with a concrete ConnectorSpecificConfig subclass to get typed access to connector_config.
 For more details see the Creating a Custom Configuration section below.

 Key Fields

-• api_url (HttpUrl): The URL of the InOrbit API endpoint.
-Defaults to InOrbit Cloud SDK URL.
-Can be set via environment variable INORBIT_API_URL
+• connection_config_url (HttpUrl): The URL of the connection config endpoint.
+Defaults to the InOrbit Cloud SDK URL.
+Can be set via the environment variable INORBIT_CONNECTION_CONFIG_URL

 • update_freq (float): Update frequency in Hz for the execution loop.
 Default is 1.0